banklab/banklab.github.io/index.md

 01.11.2020 | Welcome to our new postdoc Loïc !
 Willkommen 01.10.2020 | Welcome to our new bioinformatician Mado !
 Willkommen 01.10.2020 | Welcome to our new associated PhD student Jessica !
-Willkommen 3.10.2020 | Li Juan moves to Switzerland
+Willkommen 01.10.2020 | Juan Li moves to Switzerland
-4.10.2020 | Claudia moves to University of Bern, Switzerland {:.table__news}
+01.10.2020 | Claudia moves to University of Bern, Switzerland {:.table__news}

 {::comment}